yu1iia/goit-markup-hw-08/README.md

 # goit-markup-hw-08
-WebStudio- a website with a responsive layout.
+WebStudio - a website with a responsive layout.